vokegpu/ekg/CODE-OF-CONDUCT.md

 - IA generated code
 - Racism, transphobism, free hate any group of peoples, religious attack, and political-ideology attack.
 - Off-topic discussions are not allowed.
-- Making PR(s) MUST follow the [coding-guilde style](https://github.com/vokegpu/code-of-conduct-and-style-guide).
+- Making PR(s) MUST follow the [coding-guide style](https://github.com/vokegpu/code-of-conduct-and-style-guide).

-### Coding-Guide Style 🐈🦭
+✨

-As mencioned, it is important to follow it:
+### Coding-Guide Style 🦭

-https://github.com/vokegpu/code-of-conduct-and-style-guide
+As mentioned PR(s) MUST follow the coding-guide style, it is very important to follow, so, the code-design fit as should be VokeGpu standard. https://github.com/vokegpu/code-of-conduct-and-style-guide

 🐮